Skip to main content

 1. Incomplete Scope of Damage

 The insurer's initial estimate is based on a preliminary inspection — often a quick walk-through or even a desktop review.
-Hidden damage (inside walls, under floors, in ductwork, in crawl spaces and attics) hasn't been discovered yet.
+Hidden damage (inside walls, under floors, in ductwork, in crawl spaces and attics) has not been discovered yet.
 The scope of loss expands as demolition and repairs reveal additional damage.
 First offers almost never account for this.

 2. Low Unit Pricing

 Insurance adjusters use Xactimate or similar estimating software.
-While the software itself is industry standard, adjusters can manipulate the inputs: using lower-grade materials than what was actually in the home, applying the wrong labor rates, excluding overhead and profit for general contractors, or using unit prices that don't reflect actual local construction costs.
+While the software itself is industry standard, adjusters can manipulate the inputs: using lower-grade materials than what was actually in the home, applying the wrong labor rates, excluding overhead and profit for general contractors, or using unit prices that do not reflect actual local construction costs.

 3. Depreciation Applied to Everything

 If the first payment is based on actual cash value (ACV), the insurer has applied depreciation to every item and every component.
-The depreciation calculations are often aggressive — depreciating labor, depreciating items that don't meaningfully depreciate, or using an unreasonably short useful life.
+The depreciation calculations are often aggressive — depreciating labor, depreciating items that do not meaningfully depreciate, or using an unreasonably short useful life.
 See our guide on ACV vs. RCV for how this works.

 4. Missing Coverages